 An early model of the atom was developed in 1913 by Danish scientist Niels Bohr (1885-1962).
-The Bohr model shows electron shells at specific distances from the nucleus.
+The Bohr model shows the atom with a central nucleus and the electrons in circular electron shells at specific distances from the nucleus.
 The closer an energy shell is the nucleus, the lower the energy of the electrons that occupy that shell.
 The first (1n) electron shell can hold two electrons, while the second (2n) and third (3n) shells can hold eight electrons each (Figure 2.6).